gary-archer/oauth.developmentcertificates/README.md

 # OAuth Development Certificates

 Development certificates for use with my blog's OAuth code samples.\
-Wildcard certificates are used so that there is a single certificate to manage.
+Wildcard certificates are used so that there is a single certificate to manage.\
+Real certificates should of course not be checked into a public repository like this.

 ## *.mycompany.com